 50 Small Fall Home Projects to Do Over the Weekend

-Knock out these must-do fall projects in just a couple of days and it'll be smooth sailing in your home all winter long.
+Knock out these must-do fall home projects in just a couple of days and enjoy care-free living all winter long.

 Make This Coat and Mitten Rack